 The tax is applicable on all entities operating in India irrespective of Indian or foreign ownership.
 Notable exceptions are life insurance companies and shipping companies liable for tax on tonnage.
 MAT is also not required to be paid by companies having no permanent facilities in country under agreement with the Government of India.

-Quick Facts about MAT for UPSC
+Quick Facts about MAT

 |Full Form of MAT||Minimum Alternate Tax|